Ignacy Sachs

-Ignacy Sachs (Warsaw, 1927) is a Polish-born French economist.
-He is considered to be an ecosocioeconomist for his ideas about development as a combination of economic growth, equalitarian increase in social well-being and environmental preservation.
-The term ecosocioeconomy was created by Karl William Kapp, a German economist and one of the authors who inspired the so-called political economy during the 1970s.
+Ignacy Sachs (17 December 1927 – 2 August 2023) was a Polish-born French economist.
+He was considered to be an ecosocioeconomist for his ideas about development as a combination of economic growth, equalitarian increase in social well-being and environmental preservation.

+Life and career

+Ignacy Sachs was born on 17 December 1927.

-Professor Sachs taught at Paris XII University.
-Now Sachs is an invited researcher in the Institut of Advanced Studies in University of São Paulo - he lived in Brazil between 1941 and 1953 as a war refugee.
-He was one of the rare Jews who have returned to Poland (before his move to France) after the World War II; he did it due to his communist convictions.
+Sachs taught at Paris XII University.
+He was an invited researcher in the Institut of Advanced Studies in University of São Paulo, and lived in Brazil between 1941 and 1953 as a war refugee.
+He was one of the few Jews who returned to Poland (before his move to France) after World War II, which he did due to his communist convictions.

+Death

+Ignacy Sachs died on 2 August 2023, at the age of 95.